bitpay/wordpress-ecommerce-plugin/GUIDE.md

-# Using the BitPay plugin for WordPress e-Commerce
+# Using the BitPay plugin for WordPress (WP) eCommerce

 ## Prerequisites
 You must have a BitPay merchant account to use this plugin.
 It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).